The Syndicate: Series 1 (2012)

-In the first series the syndicate consists of workmates in a small local supermarket.
+In the first series the syndicate consists of workmates in a small local supermarket located in Leeds, Yorkshire.
 It was written by Kay Mellor.
 Series 1 began on BBC One on 27 March 2012 and consisted of 5 episodes.

 Series 2 (2013)

 The second series aired in 2013 on BBC One.
 It revolves around another syndicate in a similar situation.
 It was written by Kay Mellor.
 The series looks at a syndicate involving workers at a public hospital in Bradford, Yorkshire.
 Series 2 began on BBC One on 19 March 2013 and consisted of 6 episodes.

 Series 3 (2015)

 BBC One renewed The Syndicate for a third series of six episodes, and the first episode was broadcast on 2 June 2015.
 This series was filmed in Yorkshire in 2014.
 The BBC announced the details of the third series of the programme on 21 October 2014.
 Actor/comedian Lenny Henry stars in the series, which chronicles the lottery win of a staff syndicate at a crumbling stately home.
 Lynda Bellingham was due to play the role of a solicitor, in a role written especially for her by Kay Mellor, but she died shortly before filming commenced.